botletics/SIM7000-LTE-Shield/README.md

 - Added a function "postData()" for posting data to dweet.io, a free cloud API.
 You can choose to use HTTP GET or POST and I have added an example in the "FONA_LTE_Test" sketch (enter "2" in the menu for the option)
 - I have tested almost every AT command and they have all worked!
 - Updated the function "getGPS()" to include the LTE shield class
+- Create a cool IoT example that posts GPS location, temperature, and battery data to the cloud!